SumaSri8406/salesforce-training/Week1/Day7/README.md

 # Day 7 — Testing, Async Apex & Salesforce DX

-## Goal for Today
-Learn why testing is important in enterprise systems, understand asynchronous processing, and explore professional Salesforce development workflow using DX, CLI, and GitHub.

 ## 1. Why Testing Matters
 Testing is important in Salesforce because enterprise systems must be reliable and bug-free.